tigattack/blog.tiga.tech/content/posts/dell-optiplex-3070-5070-7070-linux-fan-speed/index.md

 For one-time usage, simply run this: `sudo modprobe i8k force=1`

-To always load the driver at boot time, add `i8k force=1` to `/etc/modules` and reboot to see the change.
+If you wish to always load the driver at boot time, here's how:
+  1. `echo 'i8k' | sudo tee -a /etc/modules`
+  By adding the line `i8k` to `/etc/modules`, we instruct the system to load the module at boot time.
-You can do this simply like so: `echo 'i8k force=1' | sudo tee -a /etc/modules`
+  1. `echo 'options i8k force=1' | sudo tee -a /etc/modprobe.d/i8k.conf`
+  By adding the line `options i8k force=1` to `/etc/modprobe.d/i8k.conf`, we instruct the system which options to use when loading the module.
+  You can name this whatever you like as long as it has a `.conf` extension.
+  1. Reboot to see the change.

 You will now be able to view the fan speed with `sensors`.